logseq/docs/pages/Filename format.md

 - #+BEGIN_IMPORTANT
   Make sure all Logseq clients on your devices are upgraded to `0.8.9` or above when you are going to apply the new filename format (`:triple-lowbar`).
   Newly created graphs on Logseq `0.8.9` or above are also using the new filename format by default.
 May [restore the legacy format](((63503015-99b5-4186-9c42-d3ab9c82482b))) to keep compatible with old Logseq versions.
-  Opening graphs in new filename format with earlier versions of Logseq will wrongly display some page titles and break some page references.
-AVOID creating or renaming pages on these graphs with old versions of Logseq (e.g. Logseq `0.8.2` on iOS until the upgrade is released)
   #+END_IMPORTANT
 - ## Usage
   id:: 634fae2e-edab-42e0-8385-59df3fc3da0e